 Banwell Cave was lit by a few electric lamps, but mostly by candles which gave it a gentle, warm illumination.
 There is another cave, a stalactite cave which we couldn’t go into – no-one can without proper caving gear – how I’d have loved to do that!
 This cave was just a bog, roundish cave, and stacked neatly along the walls are piles of bones from the creatures who had died there.
 The eighteenth and nineteenth explorers working for the Bishop of Bath and Wells who owned the land, tidied it up for visitors – the caves, gardens and buildings, grottoes, an osteoicon (bone house – museum) and tower, were all part of what might be called a ‘theme park’.

 As you might imagine, the cave is extraordinary, and extraordinarily atmospheric.
 Some of the bones were in a heap and our guide picked some up and we were able to handle and hold them.
 Mostly bison and reindeer, but also mountain hares, red foxes, otters,cave bears, wolverines, oxen and wolves… bones going back over 80,000 years.
-These bones give an interesting picture of life then; wolves for example were less hunters and more scavengers; the predominant predator species were the bears.
+These bones give an interesting picture of life then; wolves for example, were less hunters and more scavengers – the predominant predator species was the bears.

 Our guide handed me a huge, yellowing hip bone; a gigantic bear thought by scientists to be a species of bear related to polar bears, not a cave bear, and one of gigantic proportions.
 These bears could be up to twelve feet tall… imagine that… a twelve foot tall carnivorous bear…